VirtualProgrammingLab/viplab-websocket-api/README.md

 Generate test keys for development with [json-web-key-generator](https://github.com/Legion2/json-web-key-generator).
 It's available as [docker image](https://github.com/Legion2/json-web-key-generator/packages/47164).
-New keys can be generated with the command `docker run --rm docker.pkg.github.com/legion2/json-web-key-generator/jwk-generator -t RSA -s 2048 -S -p`.
+New keys can be generated with the command `docker run --rm docker.pkg.github.com/legion2/json-web-key-generator/jwk-generator -t RSA -s 2048 -S -p -i testkeyId`.
 The private key should be stored in a file named `jwks.private.json` and the public key in a file named `jwks.json`.